awslabs/aws-mysql-jdbc/src/demo/java/customplugins/README.md

 ### Creating the Connection Plugin Factories

-Before we can register the connection plugins in the `ConnectionPluginManager`, we need to create factory classes that implements `IConnectionPluginFactory` interface.
+Before we can register the connection plugins in the `ConnectionPluginManager`, we need to create factory classes that implement the `IConnectionPluginFactory` interface.
 Each `IConnectionPluginFactory`
 implementation instantiates a specific connection plugin.